 But that bond has been badly damaged by Khashoggi’s Oct.
 2 disappearance after entering the Saudi consulate in Istanbul.
 Khashoggi was living in exile in Virginia and writing harsh columns about the Saudi regime in The Washington Post.
 The Turkish government claimed that Khashoggi was killed and dismembered, while CNN reported Oct.
 15 that Saudi Arabia was preparing to admit that he had died in an interrogation gone bad.

 If true, it would be hard for the high-profile entertainment business to sustain ties to the kingdom.
 Also on Oct.
 15, Endeavor was looking for ways to return its $400 million investment from the Saudi Public Investment Fund.
-(The fund is also an investor in Penske Media Corporation, the parent company of Variety.)
+(SRMG, a Saudi Arabian publishing and media company which is publicly traded, remains a minority investor in PMC, Variety’s parent company.)
 Such a move would be fraught with legal entanglements.
 Speaking onstage at Mipcom in Cannes on Oct.
 15, Endeavor CEO Ari Emanuel said the Khashoggi situation was “very, very concerning.”

 “On the face of it, it’s upsetting,” he said.
 “And we are monitoring the situation right now.
 That’s legally all I can say right now.”

 Many others are backing away, at least for the time being.
 The PIF is scheduled to host its second Davos in the Desert conference next week.
 Emanuel attended last year since he was courting Saudi investment.
 Viacom CEO Bob Bakish and STX Entertainment CEO Bob Simonds were scheduled to go this year, but both withdrew, along with media companies like The New York Times and CNBC.
 Arianna Huffington, who hosted panel discussions during the prince’s visit in April, also backed out.